 I wish I had been kinder to myself.
 I wish I could have offered myself the same love and support I tried to offer others.
 I wish I had put some boundaries in place before I began to drown.
 I wish it hadn’t taken almost collapsing with exhaustion to realise I needed to start taking care of myself.
 This year was never going to be easy but it would have been easier if I was less hard on myself.
 At the time ‘Only Human’ By Rag’n’Bone man was a big hit and I couldn’t get that song out of my head.
 As the year draws to a close I am happy to say that I am being a lot gentler on myself.
 One of the big lessons of this year has been that even though I would love to be perfect and untouchable, no matter what life threw at me – I am only human, after all.

-Self-caring like my life depended on it (which it kinda did).
+Self-caring like my life depended on it (which, spoiler, it kinda did).

 This year I finally mastered self-care.
-It’s a bit embarrassing to admit but at 35 years old I still struggled with the basics like making sure I was getting enough sleep, let alone making time for myself.
+It’s a bit embarrassing to admit but at 35 years old I still struggled with the basics like making sure I was getting enough sleep, eating a vegetable, let alone making time for myself.

 Because so much of what was happening this year was completely out of my control, it inspired me to finally put my attention where it mattered: on the little things I could do to make myself feel slightly better.